SummonY/SMPlayer/README.md

 # SMPlayer
-A multi-media player programming in Qt4.
+A multi-media player based on Phonon programmed in Qt4.